The Eleventh Hour

 But even while he's crazy from his regeneration, the Eleventh has an easier time of it than his immediate predecessor and many of his others.
 Despite incinerating the TARDIS, this Doctor appears to be relatively stable, and is just as fully aware of the menace upstairs as he is with the fact that he doesn't like apples.

 One of the highlights of this episode was Eleven bringing the alien race back to Earth to give it a good talking to.
-The best part was when we got to see all the alien menaces he's faced.
+The best part was when we got to see all ten Doctors flash before the Atraxi's eyes, as well as the alien menaces he's faced.
 Even better, creatures from the Old Series pop up, establishing a very firm sense of continuity (I agree with a reviewer on Human Nature/Family of Blood; scenes from Old Who would have been great there).
 I'm sure more than one fan will wonder where Sea Devils showed up at, and hopefully might give Jon Pertwee's romps a look-see.

 All in all, a very satisfactory episode, and a very interesting way to gain a companion.
 Matt Smith shows great promise as the Doctor, and I love the new TARDIS design.
 It looks great, with a mixture between old and new that I really like, and that pulsating sound like a heartbeat was great.
 I just hope the TARDIS doesn't mess up; Amy has a very special day coming.
 This story probably beats out a lot of the other regeneration stories of the other Doctors; this one not only develops him, but gives him something interesting to do then just lay around moaning.